Early settlers in Ranger were the Anthony Lewis and the W.L. Jackson

 Jackson was not in Ranger long before he convinced his brother,

-also a doctor, ClAUDE LEONARD JACKSON, serving his ountry in India,
+also a doctor, ClAUDE LEONARD JACKSON, serving his country

-and his wife, Nietta, also a nurse, to come to Ranger.
-Walter wrote
+in India, and his wife, Nietta, also a nurse, to come to Ranger.

-to Leonard that, "There are roughnecks and plenty of babies to keep
+Walter wrote to Leonard that, "There are roughnecks and plenty of

-us both busy......the streets are made of mud and there is always
+babies to keep us both busy......the streets are made of mud and

 Anthony Lewis, died June, 1963 at Arlington, Texas, and is buried